Betsy DeVos urged to reverse Obama ‘Dear Colleague letter’ on school discipline

 What the Obama-era discipline guidance has taught Nicole Landers is that your kids can be bullied, roughed up, even sexually assaulted, and the school won’t do a whole heck of a lot about it.

-She said two of her sons have been picked on and threatened, while her 11-year-old daughter was repeatedly groped over the course of several months by a classmate.
+The Maryland mother said two of her sons have been picked on and threatened, while her 11-year-old daughter was repeatedly groped over the course of several months by a classmate.
 Even so, Ms. Landers said the boy was never suspended.

 “Eventually I went in and met with the principal, and she told me that the other student has rights,” said Ms. Landers.
 “I told her she was conditioning my daughter to [accept] sexual aggression.
 I don’t understand how you can look at my daughter and tell me that she should tolerate her body parts being touched by this other student.
 No one should be asked to be put in that learning environment.”

-She and her daughter, a Baltimore County Public Schools student, plan to share their experience at Wednesday’s roundtable with Education Secretary Betsy DeVos, who’s considering rescinding the 2014 Dear Colleague letter in her role as chair of the Trump administration’s newly formed Commission on School Safety.
+She and her daughter, a Baltimore County Public Schools student, plan to share their experience at Wednesday’s school safety commission roundtable in Washington with Education Secretary Betsy DeVos, who’s considering rescinding the Obama administration’s 2014 Dear Colleague letter urging schools to lighten up on discipline.

 The Office for Civil Rights directive has come under attack following the Feb.
 14 school shooting in Parkland, Florida, for helping create what critics describe as a permissive climate that allowed the shooter to remain in school despite multiple infractions.

-While the guidance has been credited with lowering suspensions, expulsions and arrests at a number of K-12 districts, it’s also been accused of making schools more chaotic and dangerous as officials seek to curb discipline rates in order to avoid triggering a federal investigation.
+While the guidance has been credited with lowering suspensions, expulsions and arrests at a number of K-12 districts, it’s also been blamed for schools that are more chaotic and dangerous as officials seek to curb discipline rates in order to avoid triggering a federal investigation.

 Ann Miller, a member of the Baltimore County board of education, said Ms. Landers isn’t the only one concerned.